 Bottom Line

-With $890,000 in a 401(k) account, $115,000 in a Roth IRA and Social Security to rely on, many 62-year-olds could retire immediately without having to worry about paying their expenses in retirement.
-However, whether this will work for you depends on your current income, Social Security work history and the lifestyle you expect to maintain in retirement, among other factors.
-One key variable is when you retire, since the longer you wait the more your Social Security benefit will increase and the larger your nest egg will grow.
+With $890,000 in a 401(k), $115,000 in a Roth IRA and Social Security as an income source, some 62-year-olds may have enough saved to consider retiring.
+However, whether this works for you depends on factors such as your current income, your Social Security earnings record and the lifestyle you plan to maintain in retirement.
+Another important variable is timing, since waiting to retire can increase your Social Security benefit and give your savings more time to grow.

 - Finding a financial advisor doesn’t have to be hard.
 SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.